dragonflydb/documentation/docs/getting-started/benchmark.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# About benchmarking tools
+# Benchmarking Dragonfly
 We have been benchmarking Dragonfly using the [memtier_benchmark](https://github.com/RedisLabs/memtier_benchmark) load testing tool.
 There is also a prebuilt container, available on [Docker Hub](https://hub.docker.com/r/redislabs/memtier_benchmark/)